CobaltFusion/DebugViewPP/README.md

 *Practical uses*:

 Exclude and highlight filters are the most intuitive filters to use.
-Track, stop and ignore can be a little confusing, let me try to give examples of all filters.
+Track, stop and ignore can be a little confusing, let me try to give examples of each filter.

 **track**; use this filter to focus interesting lines that do not occur very often, but at a regular interval, for example, so you are monitoring a process that logs output every 30 seconds and you need to check the result.